Enda Kenny: Early years in Dáil Éireann (1975–1994)

-Kenny was exposed to politics from an early age, following his father Henry Kenny, becoming a Fine Gael TD in 1954.
+Kenny was exposed to politics from an early age, following his father Henry Kenny becoming a Fine Gael TD in 1954.
 In the early 1970s, he became directly involved in politics when he started helping his father with constituency clinics.
 In 1975, Henry Kenny (who was at this stage a Parliamentary Secretary in the government) died after a short battle with cancer.
 Fine Gael wanted one of his sons to stand as their candidate at the subsequent by-election, and so Enda Kenny was chosen.
 He was elected on the first count with 52% of the vote, and thus became the youngest member of the 20th Dáil, aged 24.

-Kenny remained on the backbenches for almost a decade.
+Kenny remained on the backbenches for almost a decade and was said to be "very good and assiduous at local constituency matters".
 He was appointed party spokesperson firstly on Youth Affairs and Sport, then Western Development; however, he failed to build a national profile as he concentrated more on constituency matters.
 Kenny was left out in the cold when Garret FitzGerald became Taoiseach for the first time in 1981, and again in 1982.
 He was, however, appointed as a member of the Fine Gael delegation at the New Ireland Forum in 1983.
 He later served on the British-Irish Parliamentary Association.
 In 1986, he became a Minister of State at the Department of Labour and Department of Education with responsibility for Youth Affairs.
 Fine Gael lost the 1987 general election, resulting in Kenny and Fine Gael being on the opposition benches for the next seven years.
 In spite of this, his national profile was raised as he served in a number of positions on the party's front bench, including Education, Arts, Heritage, Gaeltacht, and the Islands.
 He was also the Fine Gael Chief Whip for a short period.